siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 \frac{1}{\mu}B_{\mathrm{loc}} - M_{\mathrm{self}}[E_{\mathrm{ret}},B_{\mathrm{ret}}].
 $$

 Nothing in this step assumes a closed path.
-It says only that the same flow can act back on its later transport through its retarded fields.
+It says only that the same field can alter its own later transport, and that retarded self-action is the closure-relevant causal form of that self-interaction.

 In the thin, nearly uniform, slowly varying regime, linearize the exact retarded response against the local field: